PHYSICAL WELLNESS

 After being diagnosed with CIDP in 2012, Rick, a former swimmer and coach, could no longer participate in water sports.
 He adapted his exercise routine with the help of a healthcare professional to include a full range of motion stretches that he acquired from his aquatic background.
 “I’ve learned these stretches from my time coaching swimmers.
 Now, I use them to help me stay limber and flexible.”

 Your PT or OT may also suggest using adaptive exercise equipment to assist you with your exercises.
 Various types are available to purchase and use at home, or you can explore offerings at a gym or a fitness studio.
-When Lynn was recovering from paralysis, one of her CIDP symptoms, adaptive exercise machines helped her ease back into a workout routine.
-“I started using antigravity treadmills with harnesses that provide partial body-weight support,” she explained.
-“I also used a recumbent bike at first, which is lower to the ground.”
+When Mel was first diagnosed with CIDP, she used yoga blocks during exercise to help her ease back into her workout routine.
+“I was trying to improve my flexibility and range of motion, and the foam squishiness provided support,” she explained.

 Man walking with rhythm.